-Project a coherent set of activities which are organised in order to achieve defined objectives and results.
-Qualification a formal outcome of an assessment and validation process which is obtained when a competent body determines that an individual achieved learning outcomes to given standards.
-Quality Label process that ensures that the organisations wishing to receive funding under an Action of the European Solidarity Corps respect a set of qualitative standards or pre- requisites defined by the European Commission for that given Action.
+Quality Label process that ensures that the organisations wishing to receive funding under an Action of the European Solidarity Corps respect a set of qualitative standards or prerequisites defined by the European Commission for that given Action.
 Depending on the type of organisation and/or the country where the requesting organisation is located, the Quality Label is carried out by the Executive Agency, a National Agency or a SALTO Resource Centre.
 The Quality Label process is in place for organisations wishing to participate in Volunteering activities, Traineeships and Jobs.
 Registered Candidate an individual aged between 17 and 30 years who has registered in the European Solidarity Corps Portal for the purposes of expressing interest in engaging in a solidarity activity but who is not yet participating in a solidarity activity.
 Solidarity activity a volunteering activity, a traineeship, a job or a solidarity project carried out in the frame of the European Solidarity Corps.
-Umbrella application application for a Quality Label submitted on behalf of dependent entities.
+Umbrella application application for a Quality Label for the applicant organisation and on behalf of at least one affiliated entity.
 Union transparency and recognition tools instruments that help stakeholders to understand, appreciate and, as appropriate, recognise learning outcomes and qualifications throughout the Union.
 Validation of non-formal and informal learning process of confirmation by an authorised body that an individual has acquired learning outcomes measured against a relevant standard and consists of the following four distinct phases: Identification through dialogue of particular experiences of an individual; Documentation to make visible the individual's experiences; Formal assessment of these experiences; Certification of the results of the assessment which may lead to a partial or full qualification.
 Youthpass the European tool to improve the recognition of the learning outcomes of participants of projects supported by the European Solidarity Corps.
 Youthpass consists of: a) certificates that can be obtained by participants and b) a defined process which supports young people and organisations to reflect about the learning outcomes from a project.
 Youthpass is also part of a broader European Commission strategy which aims to enhance the recognition of non-formal and informal learning and of youth work in Europe and beyond.